olets/zsh-abbr-v6-docs/docs/integrations.md

 zstyle :z4h:olets/zsh-abbr postinstall z4h-postinstall:replace-with-github-clone || return
 ```

-Otherwise, if you can't or don't want to use Git in the hook, read [Installation&nbsp;>&nbsp;Manual](./installation.md#manual)'s note on GitHub's REST API.
+Otherwise, read [Installation&nbsp;>&nbsp;Manual](./installation.md#manual)'s note on GitHub's REST API.
 You indentify the latest release's associated tag, use that to determine the archive URL to download, and then extract the archive into `Z4H_PACKAGE_DIR`.
 (Contributions of a clean solution are welcome.)

 ## Syntax highlighting